Noise-stability and central limit theorems for effective resistance of random electric networks: Perspectives

 \section{Perspectives}

 We end this article with some questions left open.

 First, it is not clear whether the notion of homogeneous currents is really useful to get a central limit theorem.
-For instance, in the counterexample of Figure~\ref{fig:nonhomogeneous}, one sees that the currents $i_r^e$ still spread most of their mass at very localized places, namely near $e$ and near the edge $e'_k$ which is in the same connected component as $e$.
-Thus, one should be able to adapt the proof of the central limit theorem in this special case.
-One may conjecture that only bounded degree and small influences are enough to get a central limit theorem.
+For instance, in the counterexample of Figure~\ref{fig:nonhomogeneous}, one sees that the currents $i_r^e$ still spread most of their mass at very localized places, namely near $e$ and near the edge $e'_k$ which is in the same connected component as~$e$.
+Thus, one could be able to adapt the proof of the central limit theorem in this special case.
+One may wonder whether the sole hypotheses of bounded degree and small influences are enough to get a central limit theorem.
 On the other hand, if the homogeneous currents hypothesis is proved really necessary, it would be important to understand which graphs satisfy it, and whether it is stable under perturbations like quasi-isometries.

-Second, the most obvious question left open is the one raised in the introduction, that is to determine the order of the variance and to show a central limit theorem for the resistance on the cube of side length $n$ in $\ZZ^d$, and not only on the torus.
+Second, the most obvious question left open is the one raised in the \hyperref[sec1]{Introduction}, that is to determine the order of the variance and to show a central limit theorem for the resistance on the cube of side length $n$ in $\ZZ^d$, and not only on the torus.
 More generally, consider a domain $\Omega$ of $\RR^d$ with two disjoint subsets of its boundary, $A$ and $Z$.
 Let $\G_n$ be the graph induced by $\Omega\cap \frac{1}{n}\ZZ^d$ and let $\R_n$ be the effective resistance between $A$ and $Z$ on $\G_n$.
-Then, we conjecture that a Gaussian central limit theorem holds for $\R_n$.
+Then we conjecture that a Gaussian central limit theorem holds for $\R_n$.